ppy/osu-wiki/wiki/Performance_troubleshooting/en.md

 - Is your frame limiter set to `Unlimited`?
 Set it to `Optimal` and see if it helps.
 See [its section below](#unlimited) for more information on why `Unlimited` is usually not the best choice.
 - Are you running windowed?
 Switch to fullscreen.
 - Have you updated your drivers (especially GPU)?
 Try doing so and see if things improve.
 Alternatively, if you recently updated them, try rolling back.
-- Are you using a hybrid graphics setup (where the dedicated GPU renders the game and the integrated GPU displays the screen)?
-If so, try running the game on either only integrated GPU or only dedicated GPU (by using a mux switch if available, or by using an external display).
+- Are you using a hybrid graphics setup, where a dedicated GPU renders the game and an integrated GPU displays the screen?
+If so, try running the game on only one of them.
+For running the game only on the dedicated GPU, you can use a MUX switch if available, or you can connect the computer to an external display.

 ## The types of "lag"